 Helps with anger management

 Difficulties in emotional regulation partly cause anger and other emotional outbursts.
 Time spent in nature can help improve one’s ability to control emotions and can be an excellent way to augment gains from other anger management interventions such as cognitive behavioral therapy and meditation.
-There is also evidence that regular nature exposure can help with other issues related to emotional regulation as well, such as ADHD.
+There is also evidence that regular nature exposure can help with other issues related to emotional regulation, such as ADHD.

 Increases opportunities for pleasurable physical activity

-Most people would consider cycling or jog through a nature trail more pleasurable than doing the same activities on a stationary bike or treadmill at home.
-Swimming at the beach also tends to be more fun than swimming in a pool.
-And when physical activity is more fun and pleasurable, that usually translates into you doing it more, which is something most people need to do anyway, for both their physical and mental wellness.
+Most people would consider cycling or jogging through a nature trail more pleasurable than doing the same activities on a stationary bike or treadmill at home.
+Swimming at the beach is also more fun than swimming in a pool.
+And when physical activity is more fun and pleasurable, that usually translates into you doing it more, which most people need to do anyway, for both their physical and mental wellness.

 Reconnect With Nature Today

 While not everyone has immediate access to the beach or a park right outside their doorstep, most people recovering from mental health issues probably can manage to achieve the two-hour minimum by visiting nearby natural features on weekends.
-If you’re already doing supplemental therapies such as exercising regularly or meditating, it may be worthwhile to do these activities in a nearby park or garden occasionally.
+If you’re already doing supplemental therapies such as exercising regularly or meditating, it may be worthwhile to occasionally do these activities in a nearby park or garden.